 Any City employee involved with processing or investigating ADA complaints will maintain the confidentiality of all files and records relating to the complaint, unless disclosure is authorized by the complainant or required by law.
-Any retaliation or intimidation used to discourage a complainant from filing a complaint or to punish a d/or the Mayor's Office, as appropriate.
+Any retaliation or intimidation used to discourage a complainant from filing a complaint or to punish a implainant for filling a complaint is prohibited and should be reported immediately to the ADA Coordinator id/or the Mayor's Office, as appropriate.